 In other words, in Los Angeles County, you can be arrested and charged with domestic violence in a situation where the alleged victim doesn't even want you to be arrested – much less charged.

-The prosecutor alone has the final authority to decide whether to file domestic violence charges and can proceed with the case if the victim doesn't even show up in court.
-In simple terms, the prosecutor on the case is the only person who can drop charges, and the alleged victim is considered a witness for the prosecution.
-There are certain situations when the prosecutor could be open to a reduced charge for domestic violence through plea negotiations.
+The prosecutor alone holds the authority to decide whether to file domestic violence charges.
+They can proceed with the case even if the alleged victim doesn't show up in court.
+In essence, the prosecutor is the only person who can drop charges, and the alleged victim is considered a witness for the prosecution.

 How Pre-Filing Intervention Works